To help you gain a better understanding of Canva, we’ve compiled a glossary of terms we commonly use:

 The side panel consists of the tabs on the left hand side of the editor page where you can access Search, Layouts, Elements, Text, Background and Uploads.

-Canva for Work accounts work on a subscription service.
+Canva Pro accounts work on a subscription service.
 This means you are able to choose how long you wish to subscribe to the platform – month by month or for a whole year.
 You are able to change your subscription plan at any time.

-Teams are the collection of members that collaborate, share, discuss, and access the designs for your brand under a Canva for Work subscription.
+Teams are the collection of members that collaborate, share, discuss, and access the designs for your brand.

-Template Designer is a role title that can be awarded to Canva for Work team members.
+Template Designer is a role title that can be assigned to Canva Pro team members.
 Template designers can create design templates and edit your brand kit.

-Team templates is a Canva for Work feature that allows you to create custom templated designs for your brand.
+Team templates is a Canva Pro feature that allows you to create custom templated designs for your brand.

 By creating a custom presentation design team template, other team members can easily use that template whenever they are creating a presentation.
 This ensures every design stays consistent and beautiful.